Classified Leave Types and Policies

 - All full and part-time employees shall earn annual and sick leave for each hour of their “regular tour of duty” according to a rate associated with their years of service.
 This includes Probational, Permanent and Job Appointment status employees.
 Leave is still earned while an employee is on paid leave or observing a paid holiday.
 However, leave is not earned by employees on classified WAE appointment.
 Also, those employees who are using leave from an agency crisis leave pool do not earn leave.

 - Each employee who is eligible to earn leave accumulates leave for each hour at a rate based on the years of full time State service of the employee.
 Part time service should be pro-rated so that the employee is given partial year credit for that time (for example, 6 months of working 20 hours per week = 3 months service credit for leave earning).
-Agencies not using automated payroll systems should use the Table for Crediting Annual & Sick Leave.
+Agencies not using automated payroll systems should use the Table for Crediting Annual and Sick Leave.

-- Less than three years of service: .0461 of both annual and sick leave for every hour of regular duty.
+- Less than three years of service: .0461 hours of both annual and sick leave for every hour of regular duty.

-- Three but less than five years of service: .0576 hour of annual and sick leave per hour.
+- Three but less than five years of service: .0576 hours of annual and sick leave per hour.

-- Five but less than ten years of service: .0692 hour of annual and sick leave per hour.
+- Five but less than ten years of service: .0692 hours of annual and sick leave per hour.

-- Ten but less than fifteen years of service: .0807 hour of annual and sick leave per hour.
+- Ten but less than fifteen years of service: .0807 hours of annual and sick leave per hour.

-- Fifteen or more years of service: .0923 hour of annual and sick leave per hour.
+- Fifteen or more years of service: .0923 hours of annual and sick leave per hour.

 - Repealed.